 You should also check out our exclusive interview with Aiya Kyu.

-The English translation of the Tate no Yuusha no Nariagari manga is already up to Volume 11 as of May 2019.
-Volume 12 is scheduled to release December 10, 2019.
+The English translation of the Tate no Yuusha no Nariagari manga is already up to Volume 14 as of September 8, 2020.

 The manga version follows the light novels’ plot, but it tends to skip slice-of-life elements to jump straight into the action.
 This decision makes the manga more fast-paced since it skims the bland plot points, but it makes these changes at the expense of characterization.